symfony/symfony-docs/book/doctrine.rst

   object like any other, normal PHP object;

-* **line 12** This line fetches Doctrine's *entity manager* object, which is responsibly for handling the process of persisting and fetching objects to and from the database;
+* **line 12** This line fetches Doctrine's *entity manager* object, which is responsible for handling the process of persisting and fetching objects to and from the database;

 * **line 13** The ``persist()`` method tells Doctrine to "manage" the ``$product``